2023 Best Visual & Performing Arts Schools in the Middle Atlantic Region

 Read full report on Visual & Performing Arts at Carnegie Mellon University

-Skidmore College ranked #8 on this year’s Best Visual & Performing Arts Schools in the Middle Atlantic Region list.
+Skidmore College came in at #8 in this year’s edition of the Best Visual & Performing Arts Schools in the Middle Atlantic Region ranking.
 Skidmore is a small private not-for-profit school located in the suburb of Saratoga Springs.

 After completing their degree, visual and performing arts graduates from Skidmore carry an average student debtload of $26,500.

-Rensselaer Polytechnic Institute ranked #9 on this year’s Best Visual & Performing Arts Schools in the Middle Atlantic Region list.
-Located in the city of Troy, RPI is a private not-for-profit college with a medium-sized student population.
+Rensselaer Polytechnic Institute landed the #9 spot in the 2023 rankings for the best visual and performing arts programs.
+Located in the small city of Troy, RPI is a private not-for-profit school with a medium-sized student population.

 On average, visual and performing arts graduates from RPI take out $27,000 in student loans while working on their degree.